argumentcomputer/lurk-beta/notes/soundness-notes.md

 => 169
 ```

-Here, we see that the output is exactly as expected when calling the secret funcion.
+Here, we see that the output is exactly as expected when calling the secret function.
 169 is the sum of the squares (4,
 16, 49, 100) of the input.
 However, we learn nothing *else* about the secret function even when we can fully inspect the
 input and output of evaluation.